Plim Plim: Other characters

 Nesho is an orange elephant, he has large ears and wears brown glasses and blue shirt and pants.
 His name has an oriental origin.
 He is intellectual, deductive, smart, structured, and orderly.
 He is known to be slow and gifted however he has a great memory.
 His favorite instrument is the tuba, and his characteristic phrase is "How curious!".

 Bam is a bear.
 He is sweet, cute, fun-loving, and very sensory.
 His name has Latin origins.
 His favorite instrument is the drum, and his characteristic phrase is "Delicious!".

 Acuarela is a small rabbit who loves art.
 She is cheerful, imaginative, dreamy, and permanently enamored.
 Acuarela does have the tendency to be forgetful and easily loses her concentration.
 She is a fan of all things of European origins.
 Her favorite instrument is the xylophone, and her characteristic phrase is "I love it!".

 Mei-Li is a cat.
 She is coquette, dynamic, athletic, and vigorous.
 She is very anxious, and does everything quickly.
 Her name has Chinese origins and means "beautiful".
 Her favorite instrument is the keytar, and her characteristic phrase is "Yes!
 Yeah!
 Yeah!
 Yeah!".

 Hoggie is a pig who likes to contradict everybody.
 He is characterized by being moody, grumpy, and selfish.
 His name has an Anglo-Saxon origin and means "pig" in English.
 He is a n athlete and a musician.
 His favorite instrument is the saxophone, and his characteristic phrase is "Me neither".

 Miss Arafa is a giraffe.
 She is the sweet, sympathetic, and motherly teacher, and is the only adult in the series.
 Her name is revered as Giraffa.
 She imparts her modicum of wisdom and motherly care, and her favorite phrase is "Good luck!".

-Sun is a character who looks at everything happening around him and follows the actions of the characters with her gestures.
+Sun is a character who looks at everything happening around them and follows the actions of the characters with their gestures.